 8. Experience wild white water rafting adventures

 Nepal is rich in rivers.
-Hence one of the best sought after place for rafting and kayaking.
-You can choose from Trishuli River (1 up to 3 days rafting/kayaking), Seti River (2 days rafting trip), Bhote Koshi River (1 day rafting trip), Kali Gandaki River (3 days rafting trip), Marsyandi River (1 to 2 days rafting/kayaking trip), Sun Koshi River (7 to 9 days rafting trip), Arun River (9 days rafting adventure combining with trek), Karnali River (10 days whitewater rafting and kayaking), and Tamur River ( 10 to 11 days rafting adventure combining with 4 days trek).
+Hence one of the best sought after places for rafting and kayaking.
+You can choose from Trishuli River (1 up to 3 days rafting/kayaking), Seti River (2 days rafting trip), Bhote Koshi River (1day rafting trip), Kali Gandaki River (3 days rafting trip), Marsyandi River (1 to 2 days rafting/kayaking trip), Sun Koshi River (7 to 9 days rafting trip), Arun River (9 days rafting adventure combining with trek), Karnali River (10 days whitewater rafting and kayaking), and Tamur River ( 10 to 11 days rafting adventure combining with 4 days trek).

 9. Go on a wildlife safari

 Change the scenery from the majestic mountains, wild rivers to the vast jungle in the south.
 Enjoy spotting the tigers, rhinos, elephants, crocodiles and other wild animals in Chitwan National Park or Bardia National Park.
-The latter is less heard of so, more off the beaten path offering rugged experience.
+The latter is less heard of so, more off the beaten path offering the rugged experience.
 I recommend heading South of Nepal between October and March.

 11. Do the Bungee jump and Canyon Jump

 You can get bungee jump and canyon jump off your bucket list with half the price you would pay in the developed country.
 Safety is not comprised and pieces of equipment are modern.
-Do it and experience the thrill of a jump over one of the fast flowing deep rivers in Nepal.
-You may want to go with another person in case of emergency.
+Do it and experience the thrill of a jump over one of the fast-flowing deep rivers in Nepal.
+You may want to go with another person in case of an emergency though!

 12. Fly like a bird

 Bungee is too much for you then take a notch down and try Paragliding.
 You will fly like a bird with a beautiful lake below and mountains around you.
-You can do it from 5 different places.
+You can do it in 5 different places.
 Such as Pokhara, Chapakharka, Kot Danda valley which is also a picturesque, Godavari, and Phulchowki near Kathmandu.
 Paragliding season starts from November to February but I recommend doing it between November to December due to the start of the cold season in December.

-14. Eat Chitlang Cheese and homemade wine
+13. Eat Chitlang Cheese and homemade wine

 Let me share a short story, a Nepali local went to France to learn cheese and winemaking.
 Since he returned to Nepal, he has been running Nepal’s only one goat milk cheese factory in his village called Chitlang.
 It is little out of the way but the lush greenery along the way with beautiful pine trees, fresh goat milk cheese, and wine makes it worth day the trip.
 Perhaps you can also compare how good the cheese and wine are really!